 Packing the “Ten Essentials” whenever you step into the backcountry, even on day hikes, is a good habit.
 True, on a routine trip you may use only a few of them or none at all.
 It’s when something goes awry that you’ll truly appreciate the value of carrying these items that could be essential to your survival… Back then, the list included a map, compass, sunglasses and sunscreen, extra clothing, headlamp/flashlight, first-aid supplies, fire starter, matches, knife and extra food.REI.com

 The bonus for the 21st Century?
-The gear available to use today is truly remarkable as it is lightweight, compact, practical, and functional.
+The winter hiking gear available to use today is truly remarkable as it is lightweight, compact, practical, and functional.

 As you transition from your hikes in the summer months to the chillier weather conditions in the Fall, Winter, and Spring, you will add different supplies and items to your gear, but always the “Ten Essentials” should be covered.

-Let’s get into the nitty gritty of the items you really need to carry with you for your winter hiking excursions.
+Let’s get into the nitty gritty winter hiking tips of the items you really need to carry with you for your winter hiking excursions.

-A great tip when you begin your winter hiking is to take a picture with your Phone [affiliate] of the map board before you set out on your winter hiking excursion.
+One of the great winter hiking tips when you begin your winter hiking is to take a picture with your Phone of the map board before you set out on your winter hiking excursion.
 You’ll find these boards at most, if not all, trailheads within the United States National and State Park trail systems.

 A picture of the map can help in a pinch as you are hiking and need help navigating, you forget to download your map prior to leaving, you lose cell service, or your phone battery dies.

 Along the trail you will also find markers showing the direction you should go and the distance of nearby hikes.